Posted On Dec 29, 2019

 Vitamin D refers to a group of fat soluble secosteriods responsible for enhancing absorption of calcium.
 Experts believe that 80% of Indians suffer from Vitamin D deficiency.
 However, it would be helpful to understand the various elements of this problem.

 First of all, what does Vitamin D mean in our day to day activities?
 Vitamin D is essential because it helps the body to use calcium from the diet.
 If you shun the sun, hate the taste of milk and hold fast to strict vegan diet, then you are certainly at the risk of facing Vitamin D deficiency.
 However, it must be noted that most of the Vitamin D (about 80% to 90%) is obtained from exposure to the sun.

-“The deficiency syndromes of Vitamin D are fatigue, sleepiness, headache, loss of appetite.
+“The Deficiency Syndromes of Vitamin D are fatigue, sleepiness, headache, loss of appetite.
 Obese people should also be alert as they suffer from very high level of Vitamin D deficiency.
-Moreover, adults can also suffer from ricket due to deficiency of the Vitamin”, says Dr. Sanjeev Bagai, Vice Chairperson & Director-Dean, Manipal Hospitals, Dwarka.
+Moreover, adults can also suffer from rickets due to deficiency of the Vitamin”, says Dr. Sanjeev Bagai, Vice Chairperson & Director-Dean, Manipal Hospitals, Dwarka.

 Vitamin D deficiency has other health risks involved in the picture.
 Most common could be bone pain and muscle weakness.
 Researchers suggest that Vitamin D could be used in the treatment of type 1 and type 2 diabetes, hypertension, glucose intolerance, and multiple sclerosis.